Twin Falls Bruins: History

-Twin Falls first hosted the semi–pro "Twin Falls Irrigators", who began play in 1905, playing other area teams for many seasons.
+Twin Falls first hosted the semi–pro "Twin Falls Irrigators", who began play in 1905, playing against other regional teams for many seasons.

-Minor League baseball came to Twin Falls in 1926, when the Twin Falls Bruins became charter members of the Class C level Utah-Idaho League.
-The Bruins joined the Idaho Falls Spuds, Logan Collegians, Ogden Gunners, Pocatello Bannocks and Salt Lake City Bees in the new six–team league.
+In 1926, minor League baseball began in Twin Falls, when the Twin Falls "Bruins" became charter members of the Class C level Utah-Idaho League.

+The Bruins joined the Idaho Falls Spuds, Logan Collegians, Ogden Gunners, Pocatello Bannocks and Salt Lake City Bees teams in the new six–team league.

-In their first season of play, the 1926 Twin Falls Bruins ended the season with a record of 63–50, playing under manager Carl Zamloch.
-The Bruins placed 2nd in the regular season standings, finishing 11.5 games behind the champion Idaho Falls Spuds.
+In their first season of play, the 1926 Twin Falls Bruins ended the season with a record of 63–50, playing the season under manager Carl Zamloch.
+The Bruins placed second in the regular season standings, finishing 11.5 games behind the champion Idaho Falls Spuds.
 The Utah-Idaho League did not have playoffs in 1926.

-In 1927, the Bruins placed 6th and last at 40–63 in the Utah-Idaho League under managers Curly Gardiner, Phil Apperson and Bill Leard.
-Twin Falls finished 18.0 games behind the first place Ogden Gunners and did not qualify for the playoffs that were held.
+In 1927, the Bruins continued league play and placed sixth and last in the Utah-Idaho League.
+Twin Falls ended the season with a record of 40–63, playing under managers Curly Gardiner, Phil Apperson and Bill Leard.
+Twin Falls finished the season 18.0 games behind the first place Ogden Gunners and did not qualify for the playoffs that were held.

-The Twin Falls Bruins folded during the 1928 season.
+After continuing play, the Twin Falls Bruins folded during the 1928 season.
 On July 5, 1928, the Bruins had compiled a record of 29–29 playing under manager Bill Leard when the franchise disbanded.
 Fellow Utah-Idaho League member Idaho Falls Spuds disbanded on the same day.
 The Utah-Idaho League finished the season with four teams and permanently folded after conclusion of the 1928 season.

-Minor league baseball returned to Twin Falls in 1939, when the Twin Falls Cowboys became charter members of the six–team Pioneer League.
+After a decade hiatus, minor league baseball returned to Twin Falls in 1939, when the Twin Falls Cowboys became charter members of the six–team Pioneer League and began a tenure of play in the league.

 The ballpark

-The Twin Falls Bruins were noted to have played at minor league home games at Twin Falls Athletic Park.
+The Twin Falls Bruins hosted home minor league home games at the Twin Falls Athletic Park.
 Baseball Hall of Fame inductee Ty Cobb had a brother who lived in Twin Falls.
 Cobb hosted an exhibition game at Twin Falls Athletic Park on Nov.
 9, 1915, between a group of American League All-Stars and a team from the National League.
 Torn down in 1974, Twin Falls Athletic Park was located on the 500 block of Second Avenue South in Twin Falls, Idaho.